hlrs-fcg/spada_fcg_fork/README.md

 ### Interval Types

-A  type defines inclusive lower intervals and exclusive upper intervals for an iteration.
-Both upper and lower intervals are optional.
+An interval type defines an inclusive lower bound and exclusive upper bound for an iteration.
+Both upper and lower bound are optional.

 For every pair of integers `a` , `b` we have types:
 ```